- Paul Chandler

-Paul Chandler is in his fourth season as the Strength and Conditioning Coordinator for the baseball program and in his second season working with the Gator softball program at the University of Florida.
+Paul Chandler is in his fifth season as the Strength and Conditioning Coordinator for the baseball program and in his third season working with the Gator softball program at the University of Florida.
 His responsibilities include designing and implementing year-round strength, speed and conditioning workouts for the Gators in the Griffin/Oakley Strength and Conditioning Center.
 Chandler guides each student-athlete through an individual training program designed to enhance strength as well as explosive power, speed, agility, endurance, coordination, balance, flexibility and mental toughness.

 He is officially certified through the National Strength and Conditioning Association (NSCA) as a Strength and Conditioning Specialist.
 Chandler is a member of the Collegiate Strength and Conditioning Coaches association (CSCCa) and has passed the Strength and Conditioning Coach Certified (SCCC) certification examination.

 The SCCC is the most comprehensive certification of its kind and tests the candidates' scientific knowledge, as well as their ability to apply this knowledge in a live working, practical environment.
 Those candidates preparing to take this certification examination must undergo an eight-to-nine month internship under the supervision of a CSCCa approved mentor.
 This mentor's responsibility is to guide the candidate and help him develop the skills necessary to become a successful strength and conditioning coach.
 In addition, Chandler has completed American Red Cross CPR training and earned his Automated External Defibrillator (AED) certification.

 At Florida, Chandler manages and organizes student-athletes’ data, organizes and administers weight room scheduling, purchasing and maintenance and assists in the planning of the strength and conditioning all-sports clinics and camps.
 He also helps with the mentoring of the strength and conditioning interns.